m4xshen/m4xshen.dev/content/posts/vim-basic-commands.md

 ---
 author: "Max Shen"
-title: "Essential Vim Commands for Efficient Text Editing"
+title: "Essential Vim commands for efficient text editing"
 date: 2023-01-25
 summary: "Master the essential Vim commands for efficient text editing.
 Learn Normal, Insert, and Command-line modes, navigation, editing, and more in this comprehensive Vim tutorial."
 tags: ["vim"]